4 Simple Animation Techniques for Ebooks

 animations

 In our journey of developing interactive ebooks for others, we have realised the power of animations and leveraged it in multiple ebooks.
-Such a very minor addition to an image can really give a huge impact to your ebook, and make it stand out from the rest without question.
+They can really leave a huge impact on your ebook, and make it stand out from the rest without question.

 The real challenge is finding an efficient and easy way to produce animations.
 In this article we will have some background on animation technologies in ebooks, and then look at a number of relatively easy to produce animation techniques with clear examples.